 ---|---|---|---|

-As a result of these initiatives, the ratio of people with disabilities to all employees reached the statutory employment rate of 2.3% as of June 2022.
+Socionext is hiring more disabled employees and is working to create an environment in which people with many different types of disabilities can thrive.
+To expand opportunities for disabled employees, Socionext has also set up its Health keeper Program run by five staff with visual impairments that provides massages to employees and the Challenge Staff Program in which six staff with mental or developmental disabilities take on routine in-housework.
+As a result of these initiatives, the ratio of people with disabilities to all employees reached the statutory employment rate of 2.4% as of March 2024.
 The company intends to hire more disabled employees in the future and to provide them with steady and ongoing employment.

 [Past External Presentations and Speeches]